 Will I see the Big Five on my Uganda safari?

 The Big Five are the five African species most sought after by travellers on an African safari.
 They are lions, leopards, elephants, rhinos, and buffalo.

 In terms of wildlife viewing on our Uganda trips, you'll get to see mountain gorillas in Bwindi Impenetrable National Park or Magahinga National Park.
 And mountain gorillas are rarer than all of the Big Five!
-Bwindi Impenetrable Forest is also home to around 50 elephants, so you never know, you may be able to tick off one of the Big Five in Uganda!
+We also visit Queen Elizabeth National Park in Uganda, where you will have the chance to trek to see chimpanzees.
 Lake Bunyonyi is also home to a variety of rare birds, making it a great spot for some peaceful bird watching.

 Of course, no wildlife encounters can be guaranteed on our Uganda safaris or our trips to neighbouring countries, as wild animals are unpredictable.
 But you are sure to see some incredible wildlife.
 And success rates for seeing mountain gorillas are high, as the rangers track them day and night, and normally have a good idea where they are!

 When is the best time to visit Uganda?